-Whether your student selects to study the liberal arts, the arts, or pre-professional programs, career planning is an important and integral part of the college experience.
+Whether your student selects study in the liberal arts, the arts, or pre-professional programs, career exploration is an important and integral part of the college experience.

-Discovering a career direction becomes their new focus and challenge.
+Discovering a career direction becomes a students new focus and challenge.
 Your student’s successful transition into a career and ultimate independence can be greatly enhanced with your support of their career exploration and decision-making process.

 How does Career Development Help with a Student’s Major and Career Decision-Making?

 Career counselors work with students to identify and explore career interests.
 Self-exploration is the first step as students begin to focus on major and career decision-making.
-Career counseling may help your student to discover his or her interests, abilities, and values.
 Career Interest Inventories are sometimes recommended to aid students in the process.
 Our career counselors work closely with the Academic Advising Center to help and guide students on decisions regarding majors as they may or may not relate to career choice.

-What Career Tools and Programs are Offered to Students Exploring Careers?
+What Career Tools and Programs are Available to Students Exploring Careers?

-A robust array of resources, online and in-house, are available to students.
-Skill-building workshops on topics such as résumé writing, interviewing, job search strategies, networking online and in person, and applying to graduate school are also offered.
-Our LinkedIn Mentor Network and professional career panels can further empower students to gain insight into careers .
+An array of current resources, both online and in-house, are available to students.
+Skill-building workshops on topics such as resume writing, interviewing, job search strategies, Using LinkedIn, networking, and applying to graduate school are also offered.
+Our alumni Mentor Network and professional career panels can further empower students to gain insight into careers .